IT-HUSET/spring-boot-lab1/README.md

 #IT-HUSET Spring Boot 101
 Welcome to IT-HUSET (http://www.it-huset.se) Spring Boot lab session 1!

-This lab session will teach you to set up an end-to-end Spring Boot application that expose a PostgresQL database with a REST API.
+This lab session will teach you to set up an end-to-end Spring Boot application that expose a PostgreSQL database with a REST API.

 The lab contains three parts, and different Git branches build upon the work in a previous part, so if you are stuck, you can always checkout the next branch.
 And look at the solution.